pocket-id/website/docs/configuration/analytics.md

 ## Opting Out

-Analytics can be disabled at any time by setting the environment variable `ANALYTICS_ENABLED` to `true`.
+Analytics can be disabled at any time by setting the environment variable `ANALYTICS_DISABLED` to `true`.
 When disabled, no data is sent to our servers.

 ## Public Statistics